Entropy bounds for grammar compression: Introduction

 \section{Introduction}

-Grammar compression is a type of dictionary compression, in which we represent the input as a (context free) grammar that produces exactly the input string.
-Variants of grammar compression achieve competitive compression ratios~\cite{RePair}.
-Its simple inductive structure makes it particularly suitable for analysis and algorithmic design.
-Its close ties to Lempel-Ziv type of compression methods makes grammar compression a good abstraction and an intermediate interface for those type of algorithms.
-Recently, there is a strong trend in algorithmic design to develop algorithms that work directly on the compressed data without the need of a full decompression; among compression methods, grammar compression is particularly suitable for such an approach.
-Lastly, algorithms for grammar-compressed data can be used in a compress and compute paradigm, in which we compute the grammar compressed representation of data and then process it in this succinct representation, see~\cite{Lohreysurvey} for a recent survey.
+Grammar compression is a type of dictionary compression in which we represent the input as a context-free grammar producing exactly the input string.

-The problem of computing the smallest grammar (in terms of the number of symbols in the productions) is known to be NP-complete~\cite{SmallestGrammar,SLPapproxNPhard,SLPNPnew}.
-This led to the development of approximation algorithms~\cite{SLPaprox,SmallestGrammar,simplegrammar,SLPaproxSakamoto} as well as heuristical algorithms~\cite{RePair,Sequitur,apostolico1998some,kieffer2000grammar,lz78,RePairforEntropy}.
-From the practical point of view, the approximation algorithms have their drawbacks: they achieve only logarithmic approximation, in practice, they are inferior to heuristics, and it seems that minimizing the bit-size and symbol size are not the same thing.
-On the other hand, heuristics perform comparatively to other dictionary based methods~\cite{RePair}.
-Note that heuristical algorithms routinely apply Huffman coding to their output~\cite{RePair,apostolico1998some}.
-This is standard also for many other compression methods.
+Computing the smallest grammar (according to the sum of productions lengths) is known to be NP-complete~\cite{SmallestGrammar,SLPapproxNPhard,SLPNPnew} and best approximation algorithms~\cite{SLPaprox,SmallestGrammar,simplegrammar,SLPaproxSakamoto} have logarithmic approximation ratios, which renders them impractical.
+On the other hand, we have heuristical algorithms~\cite{RePair,Sequitur,apostolico1998some,kieffer2000grammar,lz78,RePairforEntropy}, which achieve compression ratios comparative to other dictionary methods~\cite{RePair,apostolico1998some}, despite having poor theoretical guarantees~\cite{SmallestGrammar,SLPaproxrevisited}.
+Heuristics use various bit encodings, e.g.\ Huffman coding ~\cite{RePair,apostolico1998some}, which is standard for other compression methods as well.

-The apparent success of heuristical algorithms fuelled theoretical research that tried to explain or evaluate their performance.
-One branch of such approach tried to establish their approximation ratios when the size is calculated as the number of symbols~\cite{SmallestGrammar,SLPaproxrevisited}.
-On the other hand, in the spirit of compressors, attempts were made to estimate the bit-size of their output.
-In this way, grammar compressors could be compared not only among themselves but also with other compressors.
+The apparent success of heuristics fuelled theoretical research that tried to explain or evaluate their performance: one branch of such an approach tried to estimate their approximation ratios ~\cite{SmallestGrammar,SLPaproxrevisited} (no heuristic was shown to achieve logarithmic ratio though), the other tried to estimate the bit-size of their output, which makes it possible to compare them with other compressors as well.